Ricardo Dolmetsch: Impact and awards

 Dolmetsch's graduate and postdoctoral work established a role for intracellular calcium oscillation frequency and amplitude in regulating transcription in eukaryotic cells.
 He is known for his research on calcium signaling in neurons and lymphocytes, and for his work in neuropsychiatric disease.
-He was an early developer of human stem cell models for studying diseases of the brain and heart, both in his laboratory at Stanford University and at the Allen Institute for Brain Science.
-As the global head of neuroscience at Novartis Institutes for BioMedical Research, he helped create a drug pipeline for neuropsychiatric diseases, introduced human stem cell models as tools for drug discovery in neuroscience and contributed to the development of several treatments for brain disorders that are now in the clinic including Aimovig (erenumab) for migraine and Kesimpta (ofatumumab) for multiple sclerosis.
+He was an early developer of human stem cell models for studying diseases of the brain and heart, both in his laboratory at Stanford University and at the Allen Institute for Brain Science.As the global head of neuroscience at Novartis Institutes for BioMedical Research, he helped create a drug pipeline for neuropsychiatric diseases, introduced human stem cell models as tools for drug discovery in neuroscience and contributed to the development of several treatments for brain disorders that are now in the clinic including Aimovig (erenumab) for migraine and Kesimpta (ofatumumab) for multiple sclerosis.
 Dolmetsch was also involved in the development of Hemgenix, the first gene therapy for hemophilia.

-Dolmetsch has published over 70 scientific papers and received several awards for his research, including an Andrew Carnegie Prize in Mind and Brain Sciences (2014) and the 2007 Society for Neuroscience Young Investigator Award.
+Dolmetsch has published over 70 scientific papers and received awards for his research, including an Andrew Carnegie Prize in Mind and Brain Sciences (2014) and the 2007 Society for Neuroscience Young Investigator Award.